 For a black film and media student at the University of Cape Town, Spike Lee’s “Do The Right Thing” was a revelation.
 I watched it first on a DVD one afternoon with my friend Frank in one of the damp tutorial rooms in the Arts Block on Upper Campus, only a few steps away from where the statue of Cecil John Rhodes stood.

 Our film history curriculum at that point comprised mostly European and American cinema.
 Although clearly American, this film offered something completely different.
-It had been nearly 20 years since the film’s inception and it took place on a different continent, and yet it was so relatable.
+The film first came out in 1989 and took place on a different continent, and yet it was so relatable.
 Moreover, it was a visceral film experience, a wake-up call, and an affirmation.
-Watching it again in 2016, it’s eerie (and tragic) how relevant its central theme of racial tension and structural violence still is, both in America and South Africa.
+Watching it again now, it’s eerie (and tragic) how relevant its central theme of racial tension and structural violence still is, both in America and South Africa.

 “Do The Right Thing” takes place over the course of the hottest day on a block in Bedford-Stuyvesant, Brooklyn.
 Spike Lee plays Mookie, a 25-year-old who seems to be meandering through life, but is on a mission to get paid.
 He works at the local Italian pizzeria, Sal’s, where most of the neighborhood eats and hangs out.